 5.5 Fitting the MLR model

-This section demonstrates how to fit a MLR model in R. For comparison, we first look at the unadjusted models we fit in Chapter 4 (each only had one predictor variable) and then we fit an adjusted model, adjusting for confounding due to other predictors.
-Since we have here removed cases with missing values, the unadjusted results shown here differ slightly from those in Chapter 4.
+This section demonstrates how to fit a MLR model in R. For comparison, we first look at the unadjusted models we fit in Chapter 4 (each only had one predictor variable).
+Second, we will fit a model adjusted for confounding due to other predictors.
+Since, in this chapter, we removed cases with missing values on any of a set of variables, the unadjusted results here differ slightly from those in Chapter 4.

 5.5.1 Unadjusted